theo-armour/agenda/3-0-entities/sensay/2024-07-23-claire-intro.md

 This brings of repositories with few stars, but they are actually just lists of links to other repositories.

 All this was typed in just now.
 I can go into much more detail and explain more clearly as and when you want.

+## Prompt

+Create a list of the 50 top current influencers on X.com for time saving AI.

+The output must in CSV format with the following items:

+"Influencer name", "@ handle","following","followers","website","bio"